-Impact Carbon has made improvements to its marketing and laid a strong marketing strategy foundation in 2014.
-Since July 2013 Impact Carbon's Uganda office has added nine staff members to its sales, management, and office support teams in order to support GS447.
-These include a Partnership Coordinator, Product Manager, and Marketing Director.
+Impact Carbon has made improvements to its marketing and laid a strong marketing strategy foundation in 2016.
+Since February 2016, Impact Carbon's Uganda office has adopted an improved strategy to streamline its sales, management, and office support teams in order to support GS447.
+The vital roles in the GS447 project is played by the Partnership Coordinator, Product Manager, and Marketing Director.

 Impact Carbon has seen continued distribution success through its partnerships.
 Living Goods has continued its stove purchasing for distribution throughout Uganda.
 Impact Carbon also worked closely with Living Goods to increase their stove prices to Impact Carbon's recommended retail prices in order to help improve market competitiveness of manufacturers.
 Through a project in Northern Uganda with Mercy Corps, Impact Carbon has reached a largely untouched improved cook stove market.
-The aim of the project is to create a self-sustaining stove distribution network throughout East Acholi.
+The aim of the project is to create a self-sustaining stove distribution network throughout rural, far-fetched areas.